Professional

 excellent arts experiences to the public.

-individual professional artists and curators to develop their artistic practice
+support individual professional artists and curators to develop their artistic

-with funds to sustain an extended period of time developing and working in their
+practice with funds to sustain an extended period of time developing and

 Yes.
 The aim